Skip to main content

 What is a Performing Rights Organization (PRO)?

-PROs rights and collect on behalf of and when their are publicly performed or broadcast.
-Public performances can include playing a of a musical work on TV or radio, in clubs and restaurants, on websites, or other music broadcasting systems.
+PROs To manage music-related rights and royalties on behalf of rights holders. rights and collect Money paid for the right to use a musical work, performance, or sound recording, typically, but not always, in the form of recurring payments. on behalf of A person who makes an original contribution to the creation of a musical composition or lyrics. and A company that represents songwriters, supporting their career development, monetizing musical works, and protecting copyrights. when their An original musical composition with or without lyrics. are publicly performed or broadcast.
+Public performances can include playing a Typically, the recorded performance of a musical work protected as a phonogram under copyright law. of a musical work on TV or radio, in clubs and restaurants, on websites, or other music broadcasting systems.
 It also includes live performances.

 For more details about this, visit our topics on Music Creators’ Rights, Rights Transfer and Licensing, and Scope of Protection.